 - 1 – [ 1b. ] Linguini (regular or gluten free) cooked

 - Vegan Parmesan cheese

-- In a large ceramic/enamel lined Dutch oven/pot (or similarly large stockpot) add the chopped white button mushrooms and the sliced baby Bella (cremini) mushrooms with 2 teaspoons of tamari.
+- In the meantime, in a large ceramic/enamel lined Dutch oven/pot (or similarly large stockpot) add the chopped white button mushrooms and the sliced baby Bella (cremini) mushrooms with 2 teaspoons of tamari.
 Sauté over medium-high heat until all (or most) of the water has been released from the mushrooms, then remove from the pot and set aside.

 - Take some of the sauce and mix it with the cooked linguini.
 Then serve with additional sauce over top and your favorite toppings.

 *Vegetable Stock: We use Pacific Organic Low Sodium Vegetable Stock.
 We love this brand because it is Whole Food Plant Based compliant, as it does not contain MSG, has no oil, and does not contain any highly-processed ingredients.
 If using a brand other than Pacific or a brand that has a mild flavor then use 2 cups of broth and 1/2 cup water.

 *Tamari: We used San J Tamari Soy Sauce, Gluten Free, Reduced Sodium.
 You can substitute the tamari with reduced sodium soy sauce, Braggs Liquid Aminos, or Braggs Coconut Liquid Aminos.